Benco351/Benco351/README.md

 ### About Me

 - 🎓 Third-year computer science student specializing in Computer Engineering.
-- 💼 Volunteering on the Eternity project as a programmer ([Eternity Project](https://eternityws.com/)), a free website generator for immortalizing fallen soldiers and civilians.
+- 💼 Volunteering on the Eternity project ([Eternity Project](https://eternityws.com/)) as a programmer, a free website generator for immortalizing fallen soldiers and civilians.

 ### My Skills